Hermes Bautista

-Hermes Bautista (born February 7, 1986) is a Filipino-American actor currently on ABS-CBN.
+Hermes Bautista (born February 7, 1986) is a Filipino actor.
 He was a housemate on Pinoy Big Brother: Double Up.

 Personal life

 Hermes Eugene David Bautista was born in San Diego, California.
 His family moved back to Pampanga when he was two years old.
 He graduated from Far Eastern University with a degree in Nursing.
 After finishing his studies, his family returned to the US.
 He was working as a nursing assistant in California prior to joining PBB.